Educational Opportunities Program

 EOP Pre-College Summer Component

 Each summer, incoming EOP freshman students participate in a five-week residential experience on the college campus, normally beginning in July and ending in early August.
 The full cost of tuition, fees, room and board, and books is paid for through an EOP grant.
 Small classroom instruction is offered to remediate, enrich, and provide a better start for university courses that students will take in the fall semester.
 Students are also exposed to numerous academic and nonacademic survival skills, extensive individual and group counseling sessions, and personal and educational advisement.
-Other priorities during the summer include in depth study skill enrichment and career awareness sessions.
+Other priorities during the summer include in-depth study skill enrichment and career awareness sessions.

 The summer instructional staff includes university lecturers and Educational Opportunities Program Counselors/Senior Academic Advisors who exclusively teach our EOP students during the academic year.
 The academic subjects involve pre-college work in writing, reading, mathematics, and the Freshman Year Experience (FYE).
 EOP counselors who coordinate the extensive counseling sessions are experienced and trained.
 They develop a unique personal relationship with students, and this relationship continues during the matriculation years.
 In addition to the instructors and counselors, student assistants are also totally involved in the pre-college summer experience.
 These peer tutors and lay counselors not only live in the residential halls with the students, but also assist in the instructional process.

 EOP Supportive Service Unit